sajidhamdard/dsa/Tortoise and Hare Algorithm.md

 ✔ Detecting **cycles in a linked list** (Floyd’s Algorithm)
 ✔ Finding the **starting point of a cycle**
 ✔ Checking **looping behavior** in mathematical sequences (e.g., happy numbers)

-Would you like a visual step-by-step breakdown with an example? 🚀